 The general fund is the chief and only operating fund of the District and was established to account for resources that finance the fundamental operations of the District.
-At the end of the fiscal year ended September 30, 2022, the general fund's fund balance totaled \$174,191, which is classified as unassigned.
+At the end of the fiscal year ended September 30, 2022, the general fund's fund balance totaled \$3,236,196, which is entirely classified as unassigned for continuing operations.